-When an allegation is made against a member of staff or concern raised, our set procedures must be followed.
+When an allegation is made against a member of staff or concern raised, our set procedures will be followed.

-The full procedures for dealing with allegations against staff can be found in the Trust's 'Managing Allegations Against Adults Working Within the Trust' Policy.
+The full procedures for dealing with allegations against staff (including low-level concerns) can be found in the Trust's 'Managing allegations against adults working within the Trust' policy7.